 Last Updated on

-2. Prepare the Banana by Washing, Peeling and Slicing it
+1. Prepare the Banana By Washing, Peeling, and Slicing It.

 Mix water with some vinegar and wash the banana with it.
-This removes all bacteria.
-Wash in cold water, dry the banana, then peel it.
-Slice the banana into small pieces, while discarding the end portions.
+Washing with vinegar will remove the bacteria.
+Then wash in cold water, dry the banana, then peel the skin.
+Slice the banana into small pieces and discard its ends.

-Though the puree tastes pretty good on its own, mixing it with another food item can enhance the flavour.
+Though the puree tastes pretty good on its own, adding another food item to it can enhance the flavour.
 Fruits like peach, plum, cherries, or even yoghurt are great options to mix the puree with.
 But you should mix only one fruit or ingredient at a time when making the puree for your baby and mash it well.

 Things to Keep in Mind